pmean/build-website/text/99/grants.md

 - Grant writing
 output: html_document
 ---
-*Dear Professor Mean, I\'m writing a research grant to look at the impact of managed care on the care of children with chronic epilepsy.
+*Dear Professor Mean, I'm writing a research grant to look at the impact of managed care on the care of children with chronic epilepsy.
-How do I structure the grant so I\'m guaranteed to get funding? \-- Ambitious Ann*
+How do I structure the grant so I'm guaranteed to get funding? \-- Ambitious Ann*

 Dear Ambitious,

-You\'re writing a research grant, and you want Professor Mean to guarantee your funding?
-I can\'t do that, but if you mention my name at McDonald\'s you can get 10% off on your order of french fries.
+You're writing a research grant, and you want Professor Mean to guarantee your funding?
+I can't do that, but if you mention my name at McDonald's you can get 10% off on your order of french fries.

 **Short answer**

-It\'s tricky to provide advice on how to write a grant, because each research problem is different and each granting agency has its own guidelines.
+It's tricky to provide advice on how to write a grant, because each research problem is different and each granting agency has its own guidelines.
 I can outline a few of the things that I look for when I am asked to help write or revise a grant application.